lisp-mirror/lqml/examples/meshtastic/readme-usage.md

 see RAK on github and file `reset-flash.ino` (re-flash firmware afterwards).

 If you are a Lisp hacker, you may enjoy the integrated Swank server (on mobile).
-Just type `:s` as your text message.
+Just type special text message `:s`.
 A message with the IP to connect to will be shown once the server is running.
+Beware though that Swank on mobile isn't very stable, but it's perfect for simple debugging purposes, or to get/set variables on the fly (but it might crash regularily if you try to eval some buffer).